2017–18 National T20 Cup

 In the penultimate group-stage match, between Lahore Whites and Islamabad, batsmen Kamran Akmal and Salman Butt made an unbeaten opening stand of 209 runs.
 This was the highest opening partnership in Twenty20 cricket, beating the previous best of 207 runs set by Joe Denly and Daniel Bell-Drummond of Kent in the 2017 NatWest t20 Blast.
 Akmal became the first batsman for Pakistan to score 150 runs in a T20 match.
 He also hit the most number of sixes in a domestic T20 match in Pakistan and became the third batsman to make five consecutive fifties in T20 cricket.

 Lahore Whites were the first side to qualify for the semi-finals, when they beat Peshawar by 27 runs on 21 November 2017.
 The next day, Lahore Blues also qualified for the semi-finals, with a five-wicket victory against Islamabad.
 In the penultimate round of group-stage fixtures, Faisalabad beat Peshawar by five wickets to advance to the semi-finals.
 In the final group-stage match, Federally Administered Tribal Areas beat Faisalabad by four wickets to progress to the semi-finals, having a superior net run rate than Karachi Whites, after both teams finished on seven points each.

 In the semi-finals, Saeed Ajmal played in his final match of his 25-year-long career, playing for Faisalabad.
 In the first semi-final, Lahore Whites defeated Faisalabad by 10 runs.
-In the second semi-final, Lahore Blues defeated Federally Administered Tribal Areas, also by 10 runs, therefore ensuring an all-Lahore final.
+In the second semi-final, Lahore Blues defeated Federally Administered Tribal Areas, by 10 runs, therefore ensuring an all-Lahore final.
 Lahore Blues went on to beat Lahore Whites by 7 wickets in the final.